 Did I do the 2u?

 If you use an insulin pen, each new pen needle must be primed (filled) with insulin before you give yourself a bolus.
 “What?
 No one ever mentioned this to me!”
 Well, now ya know and this should change a few things.
+Always prime a new needle and look for insulin to flow out before delivering your actual dose.
+This helps remove any air from the needle or cartridge.
 If you haven’t been giving a 2u “air shot” we can’t be certain you are receiving the full bolus.

 Is my insulin expired or compromised?